 The feedback gathered through the FFT is being used in NHS organisations across the country to stimulate local improvement and empower staff to carry out the sorts of changes that make a real difference to patients and their care.

-The results of the FFT are published at monthly intervals on both NHS England and NHS Choices websites.
+The results of the FFT are published at monthly intervals on both NHS England and NHS UK websites.